davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-We can also once again distribute the algorithm by using ab ully algorithm to elect a coordinator.
+We can also once again distribute the algorithm by using a bully algorithm to elect a coordinator.
 However, we need to send network messages: `tryShip()` and `tryCancel()` will both be RPCs to the leader node selected by the bully algorithm.
 We can actually use the exact implementation above as the server side of the RPC, and implement the client side by just forwarding requests to the server like this:

 ```java
 boolean tryCancel(Collection<int> nodeIds) {